 Section 1.
 No person shall be accepted as a fellow of the Mineralogical Society of America unless he pays dues for the year within three months after notification of his election.
-The annual dues for fellows shall be five dollars (\$5), payable at or before the annual meeting in advance.
+The annual dues for fellows shall be five dollars (\$5), payable in January.